Hero image

 (0)

-Topic: Forces in balance: Types of forces 1.
-Define and identify different types of forces.
-2. Identify force pairs by using Newton’s third law.
-Level: GCSE, key stage 4 I am following the AQA science (physics) syllabus but this resource is suitable for anyone teaching KS3 or KS4 science (specifically physics).
+Topic: Ratios, fractions, and percentages in physics and science Level: GCSE, key stage 4 I am following the AQA science (physics) syllabus but this resource is suitable for anyone teaching KS3 or KS4 science (specifically physics).
+I will use this lesson to teach a class of year 9, beginning their GCSE course.
 Resources: 1.
 Powerpoint slides: powerpoint slides, compatible with a worksheet/handout.
 Slides contain information and tasks for pupils.
 2. Notes (editable documents) for pupils: Use this as worksheet or handout.
-Pupils can take notes during lesson and complete tasks in this editable document.
-Contains 3 exam practice questions.
-3. Mark scheme for 3 exam practice questions.
+Pupils can take notes during lesson or complete tasks in this editable document.
 Hope this resource is helpful for you.
 Please do let me know if there's any suggestions for improvement.
 I aim to upload more lessons following this topic.
-Check out some bundles I've put together.
 Enjoy!

 Standard form, significant figure, rounding